Tomiichi Murayama: Later life and death

 In 2000, Murayama retired from politics.
 He and Mutsuko Miki traveled to North Korea in 2000 to promote better bilateral relations between the two countries.

-Murayama was also known in his later years for his bushy eyebrows, telling reporters "I don’t care about my appearance.
+Murayama was also known in his later years for his bushy eyebrows, telling reporters "I don't care about my appearance.
 Natural is best", having grown his eyebrows since 1985.

 Murayama became the president of the Asian Women's Fund, a quasi-government body that was set up to provide compensation for former comfort women.
 After providing compensation and working on various projects, the fund was dissolved on 31 March 2007.

-Murayama turned 100 on 3 March 2024 and continued to lived in Oita until his death.
+Murayama turned 100 on 3 March 2024 and lived in Oita until his death.
 He died on 17 October 2025 at a hospital in Oita, at the age of 101.
-His wife of 71 years, Yoshie, died in 2024.
+His wife of 71 years, Yoshie, died in 2024, also aged 101.
 He was survived by two children, two grandchildren and five great-grandchildren.

 Legacy

 After his death, The New York Times noted that his televised address on the 50 year anniversary of Japan's surrender in World War II helped "set a marker for his country's 'deep remorse' over wartime atrocities'.
 The New York Times also hailed Murayama for having "gone further than any previous Japanese leader in expressing regrets for the killing, torture and rape of millions of civilians and other atrocities in countries Japan occupied during the war".
 Murayama's national apology was said to be "the standard for subsequent [Japanese] leaders".
 His successors would go on to phrases such as "deep remorse" and "heartfelt apology", words that Murayama used, when marking the 60th and 70th World War II anniversaries.

 Chinese spokesperson for the Foreign Minister Lin Jian called Murayama "a politician with a strong sense of justice" and acknowledged how his government held a positive impact between Japan-China relations.
 President of South Korea Lee Jae Myung credited Murayama for making "exceptional efforts toward reconciliation and co-prosperity with neighboring countries" during his time as prime minister.

 Reacting to his death, Social Democratic Party Chairwoman Mizuho Fukushima called Murayama the "father of Japanese politics".

 Through his efforts in establishing the Asian Women's Fund, the organization was credited for bringing comfort women into the national and global stage, something that Murayama advocated for.
 In part for his work with the Asian Women's Fund, the United Nations Commission on Human Rights issued statements in support of the women.
 Years later, Secretary General Ban Ki-moon invited one of the comfort women survivors to the United Nations headquarters in New York to address their experiences.